williamleif/socialsent/README.md

 `pip install socialsent`

-Or you can download the source from the GitHub repo.
+Or you can download the source from the GitHub repo and run `python setup.py install`

 ## Using the code